 Council cuts and the arts

 The arts depend on a combination of national and local funding.
 The disproportionate cuts to local councils in areas like ours have had a damaging impact.
 Museums Sheffield for example, one of Sheffield’s two successful museum trusts, welcomes 1 million visitors a year.
 But since 2012 it’s lost 40% of its staff, because of budget cuts.
 I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the Prime Minister.
-Now Councils are facing the loss of all remaining Government grant during this Parliament, something I’ll continue to oppose.
+I have also met with Minister for the Arts John Glen to discuss funding channels for arts and culture.

 Standing up for the BBC